June 13th, 2021 | On The Intrinsic Bitcoin Value.

 For this reason, they cannot become patrons of the official worldwide system of storing value for all individuals.
 To achieve that, you need to have a system created by an almost mythical figure.
 Someone who built a great concept for humanity yet never took credit for it.

 Lastly, let’s look at the Bitcoin value strictly from a business developer’s point of view.
 So, Bitcoin’s case always reminds me of the success story of Apple.
 Namely, Apple has become and remains a market leader mostly because they remember their “why.”
 And, they focus on surpassing themselves and becoming the better version of Apple.
 While every other company in the sector is focused on competing with Apple.

 Last Words: Can The Bitcoin Value Ever Be Determined?

-As we all know, Bitcoin’s price is dependent on the Bitcoin news.
+As we all know, Bitcoin’s price is dependent on Bitcoin news.
 Is Bitcoin in a bubble right now?
 It is always a difficult question.
 However, one should remember that in the beginning, gold also had explosive price dynamics.
 The same holds true about any store of value in its beginnings.
-The price will highly fluctuate for a long time before the public opinion finally sets on some commonly agreed value.
+The price will highly fluctuate for a long time before public opinion finally sets on some commonly agreed value.

 Of course, we should remember that, unlike gold, Bitcoin is a human creation.
 In that sense, it can be potentially replaced, which makes the two incomparable.
 However, I still believe that Bitcoin’s value is high and that it has a future.

 Bielczyk, N. (2021, June 13th).
 On The Intrinsic Bitcoin Value.
 Retrieved from https://nataliabielczyk.com/bitcoin-value-can-it-become-a-store-of-value-and-digital-gold/